mattbradburyuk/ps-training-accounts-practical/README.md

  - Use the Corda-Kotlin-Shell.
 There is a basic script included in Clients/CKSScripts.
 You will need to download a copy of CKS from the Corda repo (private to R3)

- - Modify the Client to trigger the flows (not done)
+ - Modify the Client to trigger the flows (not done in this repo)

 ## Application Structure

-The App has the following Cordapps/ modules:
+The application has the following modules which each generate a separate CorDapp:

 ### contracts